open/close all folders

 - Only Sane Employee: Her main role, especially given that most of the other sane employees are dead.

-- Red-Headed Hero: One of the more obviously heroic figures of the academy, with a hair colour to match.
+- Red Is Heroic: One of the more obviously heroic figures of the academy, with a hair colour to match.

-- Team Mom: Ensuring that Montag doesn't drift too far off topic, keeping Carter from collapsing under stress, dealing with the unfolding crisis, and managing you.
+- Team Mom: Having already signed up for the sake of the kids, Usher continues her role by ensuring that Montag doesn't drift too far off topic, keeping Carter from collapsing under stress, dealing with the unfolding crisis, and managing you.

 Voiced By: Tara Lynne Barr